-Organic foods and their health benefits are a source of constant study and some debate.
-As the evidence of the health risks of various pesticides builds up, organic foods, which are free of synthetic pesticides, become more popular.
+Organic foods and their health benefits are a source of constant study.
+These foods, which are free of synthetic pesticides, are becoming more popular as the evidence mounts of the health risks of various pesticides.
 For nearly 20 years, the sales of organic foods have grown by about 14 percent per year.
 Now, a recent study published in Current Developments in Nutrition reports that eating organic produce is associated with reduced breast cancer risk.

 This study used data from 39,563 women between the ages of 35 and 74.
 They reported their consumption of various organic foods over a year.
 Their diets were ranked and scored.
 The authors adjusted “for potential confounders, including known risk factors for breast cancer.”
 They found 2,336 diagnoses of breast cancer at least one year after enrollment, with a mean follow-up of nine years.
 About 62 percent of the women ate some amount of either organic meat, dairy or produce.